waywardmonkeys/uv-dylan/README.rst

 (Note that that destination directory won't exist until you've already attempted a build.)

+You will also need a hack to let the compiler find the headers for now:

+    ln -s `pwd`/libuv /opt/opendylan-2011.1.pre3/include

 You can build this library with::

     minimal-console-compiler -build uv-dylan.lid